Get more from your Personal Home Manager . . .

 Never let children throw balls against your siding.
 And if you have problems with wood peckers, then placing a wind chime nearby can often help keep them away.

-You will also want to make sure that your attic has proper ventilation, and maintain your indoor humidity below 65%.
+You will also want to make sure that your attic has proper ventilation, and maintain your indoor humidity below 65% (helpful accessory: indoor humidity monitors).
 As high humidity from these areas can cause moisture to get behind your wood siding.
 And if you are in a region that is prone to ice damming, you should consider adding roof heat tracing wires, to prevent ice build-ups which can cause water to infiltrate behind your wood siding.

 Dirt is the most common cause of discoloration on wood siding.
 You should clean dirt from your siding using warm, soapy water and a soft-bristled brush.
 Frequently cleaning off dirt and mildew will help your wood siding to last longer.
 When cleaning your wood siding, work in small sections and always start at the top and work your way down.
 Be sure to rinse your cleaning solution off the siding before it dries.